CMecrow/CM-Project-5/README.md

 ### Banner Image and Call to Action

 - I included a large eye catching banner image to complement the site's content and purpose.
 The image is high quality so looks good on larger screens and isn't overly cluttered so still looks good on smaller devices, though the rollerblader may be cropped on small devices, the skatepark ramps are still present.
 The call to action overlayed on the image gives a brief introduction to the shop as well as the site's logo, letting the user know a bit about the business and where they're based.
 These features are accompanied by the call to action button 'Shop now!', providing an access point to the store products straight from the eye catching banner image.
+This button styling is replicated across the site, to make it clear to users when an element is interactable for them.
+They also include a hover effect to reinforce this.

 ### New Items